MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

-\textbf{Ablation on the Number of Rollout Rounds.} We further analyze the sensitivity of MindDrive to the number of rollout rounds during online RL.
-As shown in Fig.~\ref{fig: route number}, when only a single rollout is performed, the value network's inaccurate estimation leads to erroneous advantage estimates for each action, resulting in a performance drop compared to the baseline.
-After executing two rollouts, our model significantly outperforms the baseline, improving DS by 2.19 and SR by 5.79\%.
-However, further increasing rollouts substantially degrades performance, with DS dropping from 78.04 to 73.69 and SR declining from 55.09\% to 45.12\%.
-We attribute this degradation to catastrophic forgetting, where excessive rollouts cause the policy to overfit recent experiences and forget previously learned scene understanding.
-Therefore, we set the default rollout round number to 2, balancing exploration efficiency and training stability.
+Without complex reward engineering, MindDrive can discover effective driving policies through online trial-and-error, autonomously learning from failures to progressively determine optimal actions.
+We argue that by building upon the foundational driving skills acquired via IL, MindDrive operates effectively in a binary outcome setting where an episode either succeeds or fails.
+In this setup, the sparse reward from the final outcome is directly propagated back to each decision step, providing sufficient supervision to distinguish between optimal and suboptimal actions.
+Furthermore, our replay buffer retains both successful and failed episodes, and the large batch size amplifies the contrast between trajectories of different outcomes and lengths, providing sufficient gradient signals for policy improvement.

-\textbf{Ablation on Policy Regularization.} We evaluate different policy regularization methods within PPO, as shown in Tab.~\ref{tab: effectiveness of different policy}.
+\textbf{Ablation on Policy Regularization.} We evaluate different policy regularization methods within PPO, as reported in Tab.~\ref{tab: effectiveness of different policy} (a).
 Our method outperforms vanilla PPO by 3.31 DS and 8.36\% SR, demonstrating that KL divergence loss effectively stabilizes policy updates during RL training and mitigates catastrophic forgetting.
 Compared to entropy-based regularization (PPO-Entropy), our approach improves by 2.33 DS and 5.85\% SR, indicating that while entropy regularization promotes exploration, excessive policy stochasticity is suboptimal for goal-directed driving tasks.
-Overall, our KL regularization method leads to more efficient learning, characterized by a faster policy optimization process and higher sample efficiency than baselines.
+Overall, our KL regularization method enables more efficient learning, with a faster policy optimization process and higher sample efficiency than the baselines.